Grand Parade wins the 1919 Peace Derby

 Notably, this year, the course around Tattenham Corner was made more gradual, with the outer rail supported with a wire fence to prevent a reoccurrence of the previous suffragette incident.

 Grand Parade was only the second black horse to win the Derby, Smolensko being the first in 1813.
-Bred by the infamous American politician Richard ‘Boss’ Croker, Grand Parade was by the 1907 Derby winner Orby out of Grand Geraldine, an unraced filly who was reputed to have pulled a cart early in her career.
+Bred by the infamous American politician Richard ‘Boss’ Croker, Grand Parade was by the 1907 Derby winner Orby out of the unraced filly, Grand Geraldine.

 Grand Parade’s owner, The 1st Baron Glanely (1868-1942), a big man with a walrus moustache, was popularly known on the racecourse as ‘Old Guts and Gaiters’.
 Notably, he made the transition from shipping clerk to owning the company through hard work and a flair for business.
 Fervently patriotic, his colours were ‘black jacket, red, white and blue belt (diagonal) and cap’.
 He owned six Classic winners, including Rose of England (1930 Oaks).
 Baron Glanely was killed in an air-raid in 1942.